 - Traditional first and second year students are not eligible to live in the Village Apartments during their first and second year residing on campus, regardless of incoming credit hour amounts or totals.

 - Have lived on-campus at Jacksonville University for at least two full years (four full semesters, excluding summer).

 When a mid-term vacancy occurs in the Village Apartments, the Residential Life Office will find an eligible student to occupy the open room.
+Although there is not a wait list for entry to the Village Apartments, students are encouraged to check with Residential Life regarding potential open spaces.
 Current residents may not be consulted during this process.

 When severe weather may affect Jacksonville University, the President, or designee, will activate the University's Emergency Preparedness Task Force to take any precautionary measures needed.